Reading about black history might just help you find your purpose.

 “She continued to advance social change while serving as a journalist with Chicago’s Daily Inter Ocean and the Chicago Conservator, one of the oldest African American newspaper publications in the United States.
 Justice was amazed by how Ida B. Wells used her pen to write for justice.”

-Tyner states, “I chose the figures in the book based upon some of the historic figures who have influenced my life.
-Each represents a dimension of my work: legislative advocacy [Chisholm], writing as advocacy [Wells], community organizing and civic engagement [Robeson] and lawyer as leader [Charles Hamilton Houston].”
+Tyner states, “I chose the figures in the book based on some historical figures who have influenced my life.
+Each represents a dimension of my work: legislative advocacy [Chisholm], writing as advocacy [Wells], community organizing and civic engagement [Robeson], and lawyer as leader [Charles Hamilton Houston].”

-At the conclusion of little Justice’s journey of exhilarating enlightenment, “Finally Justice was sure.
+After little Justice’s journey of exhilarating enlightenment, “Finally, Justice was sure.
 She knew she could make a difference in the world by becoming a lawyer.
 Now, Justice could see herself more clearly.
 She was determined to use her education in the struggle for justice.
 Justice would live up to her name.”

 Dr. Tyner pointed out in a previous MSR interview: